Lynges/susimup/README.md

-# SUSIMUP
+# susimup
 An intentionally simplified music player.

-SUSIMUP was created to fill the need of a music player that you can let anyone operate under lees than ideal conditions while giving as few ways to make a mess of things.
+susimup was created to fill the need of a music player that you can let anyone operate under less than ideal conditions while giving said operator as few ways to make a mess of things as possible.
-The original purpose was as a sound player during live performance where the operator either had very little training/experience using keyboard/screen or is situated where it is not possible to provide them with feedback on what the software is doing.
+The original purpose is as a sound player during live performance where the operator either had very little training/experience using keyboard/screen or is situated where it is not possible to provide them with feedback on what the software is doing.
+As such it has some limitations that are actually features.

+## (Non)Features
+* Uses a terminal interface and as a result does not require a desktop environment nor even a display server.
+* Only reads MP3 files
+* Does *not* read any file metadata (IDv2, IDv3, APEv2 and such).
+Only diplays the filename
+* Filenames are always listed alphabetically with subdirectories listed first
+* Will not play next track when current one ends.
+Silence is played instead.
+* If current filename ends in `_loop.mp3` the playback will loop indefinitely.
+* Takes only one command line argument: the directory to start in.
+If none is provided, the current directory is used
+* Can not access directories above the starting directory.
+* When entering a new subdirectory, playback stops.

 ## Installation
-In the near future there will be precompiles executeables available for download, perhaps even appimage and similar.
+In the near future there will be precompiled executeables available for download, perhaps even an appimage for linux.
 I will also be looking into bundling the dependency.
 For now you must build the project yourself.

 ### Prerequsites

-This project depends on [beep](https://github.com/faiface/beep/) and in turn [oto](https://github.com/hajimehoshi/oto) that requires an alsa library.
+This project depends on [beep](https://github.com/faiface/beep/) and in turn [oto](https://github.com/hajimehoshi/oto) that requires an alsa library to work on linux.

 To install the lib on ubuntu do:
 ```